 - Category: Main, vegan, vegan main, pasta recipe

 - Cuisine: Italian

 - 8 ounces dry pasta- tagliatelle, fettuccine, linguine, spaghetti

-- 8 ounces sunchokes ( optional- you can leave these out, or sub with more mushrooms)
+- 8 ounces sunchokes ( optional- you can leave these out, or sub with more mushrooms, or other roasted veggies)

 - 2 teaspoons olive oil